daka1510/watson-workshop-gi/index.md

 In this workshop you will learn more about [IBM Watson](https://www.ibm.com/watson/products-services).
 You will get hands-on experience and build a spoken translator with the help of prebuilt AI services and Node-RED.
 Besides, you will get some insights into the life of a Data Scientist, see how AI models are created and what to consider: from data to models, from use cases to ethics.
 We are looking forward to meeting you!

 ### Agenda
-The workshop is scheduled for Feb 10, 5PM CET.
+The workshop is scheduled for May 19, 5PM CET.
 - 5:00 PM - 5:30 PM
   - Introduction, Overview about IBM Watson products
 - 5:30 PM - 6:30 PM